AustralianBioCommons/ables/participants/janis.md

 ---
-title: Janis - Portable Pipelines Project
+title: Peter MacCallum Cancer Centre
 description: Janis is an open-source Python tool that has been developed to assist with the translation between bioinformatics workflow specifications.
 toc: false
 type: ABLeS Participant
 ---

+## Project title
+Janis - Portable Pipelines Project

 ## Collaborators and funding